 In Worst of Times, Best of Times? (coming May 2022) we have worked with Kensington Central Library, West London, to elicit people’s changing reading habits during and after the 2020/1 lockdowns.
 These contributions will be made into a visual artwork to be displayed in Kensington Central Library, with accompanying digital instances to be shown in the Borough’s six libraries.

 As a collector, I am primarily focussed on contemporary women artists.
 I like to build a rapport through a genuine interest in their practices and ways of thinking.
-I number Fleur Deakin, Elspeth Hamilton, Lindsay Mapes and emerging artists Alicia Velazquez and Claire Palmer in my collection.
+I number Fleur Deakin, Elspeth Hamilton, Lindsay Mapes and emerging artists Alicia Velazquez and Claire Parker in my collection.

 Download my CV here: